ldv-klever/klever/docs/dev.rst

 It can contain just bug fixes relevant to an existing functionality and not to a new one which is supported within a corresponding merge window.

-Updating list of required Python packages
+Updating List of Required Python Packages
 -----------------------------------------

 To update the list of required Python packages first you need to install Klever package from scratch in the newly